Mc-Zen/quill/quantum-circuit.typ

 }

 /// Basic command for creating gates.
 Use this to create a simple gate, e.g. `gate($X$)`.
-For special gates, many other dedicated gate commands exist.
+/// For special gates, many other dedicated gate commands exist.
 ///
-/// Note, that many of the parameters listed here are mostly used for derived gate function and do not need to be touched in all but very few cases.
+/// Note, that most of the parameters listed here are mostly used for derived gate
+/// functions and do not need to be touched in all but very few cases.
 ///
 /// - content (content): What to show in the gate (none for special gates).
 /// - fill (none, color): Gate backgrond fill color.
 /// - radius (length, dictionary): Gate rectangle border radius.
 ///             Allows values like the builtin `rect()` function.
+/// - width (auto, length): The width of the gate can be specified manually with this property.
 /// - box (boolean): Whether this is a boxed gate (determines whether the outgoing
-///             wire will be drawn all through the gate (box: false) or not).
+///             wire will be drawn all through the gate (`box: false`) or not).
 /// - floating (boolean): Whether the content for this gate will be shown floating
 ///             (i.e. no width is reserved).
 /// - multi (dictionary): Information for multi-qubit and controlled gates (see @@mqgate()).
 /// - size-hint (function): Size hint function.
 /// - draw-function (function): Drawing function that produces the displayed content.
 ///             Signature: (gate, draw-params).
-/// - args (dictionary): Optional additional arguments.
-When using a custom
+/// - data (any): Optional additional gate data.
+This can for example be a dictionary
-  ///           `draw-function`, you may store extra information here.
+///             storing extra information that may be used for instance in a custom
+///             `draw-function`.
 #let gate(
   content,
   fill: none,
   radius: 0pt,
+  width: auto,
   box: true,
   floating: false,
   multi: none,
   size-hint: default-size-hint,
   draw-function: draw-boxed-gate,
   gate-type: "",
-  args: (:)
+  data: none
 ) = (
-  gate-type: gate-type,
   content: if type(content) == "content" {content} else { content },
+  fill: fill,
+  radius: radius,
+  width: width,
   box: box,
-  fill: fill,
   floating: floating,
+  multi: multi,
+  size-hint: size-hint,
   draw-function: draw-function,
-  size-hint: size-hint,
-  multi: multi,
-  radius: radius,
-  ..args
+  gate-type: gate-type,
+  data: data
 )